-The original house was built for John Askew, the High Sheriff of Northumberland in 1776.
-The Askew family lived in the stunning, three-story house until Major Charles Mitchell purchased it in 1911.
-Mitchell and his wife, Jane Lyell, undertook major improvements and alterations during their ownership of the house, including removing the third story of the original central block.
+The original house was built for John Askew, the High Sheriff of Northumberland, in 1776.
+The wealthy Northumbrian landowners lived in the stunning, three-story house until Major Charles Mitchell purchased it in 1911.

-In 2004, the house sold for £6.5 million, along with 1,500 surrounding acres.
-In 2005, the contents of the home went to auction, selling for a total of more than £84,000.
+In 2004, the house, along with 1,500 surrounding acres, was sold for £6.5 million.
+In 2005, the home’s contents went to auction, selling for a total of more than £84,000.
 The auction was the biggest of its kind in more than 20 years in the region.
-The treasures auctioned off from inside the home included a historic silver teapot, George III Pembroke table, Ziegler carpet, Edwardian rocking horse, and an inscribed copy of The Life of Johnson.
+The treasures included a historic silver teapot, George III Pembroke table, Ziegler carpet, Edwardian rocking horse, and an inscribed copy of The Life of Johnson.

 The Pallinsburn House Today

-The house operates at optimal fuel efficiency thanks to EnergyLogic’s 375B waste oil boiler.
-The owners of the house can now heat the large home’s water supply rapidly and with as small a carbon footprint as possible.
-The boiler also provides maximum safety to the house, with a low water cut off, pressure relief valve, and high temperature limit.
+Pallinsburn House uses EnergyLogic’s 375B waste oil boiler to heat the large home’s water supply rapidly and with as small a carbon footprint as possible.
+The boiler also provides maximum safety to the house, with a low-water cut off, pressure relief valve, and high-temperature limit.
+The heavy carbon-steel construction is also more robust and more efficient than other brands’ cast-iron and coil tube boilers.
+That means that Pallinsburn House can operate at optimal fuel efficiency for decades to come.

 Waste Oil Global Installs